swcarpentry/r-novice-gapminder/02-project-intro.md

 typically time consuming and/or expensive to collect.
 Working with them interactively (e.g., in Excel) where they can be modified means you are never sure of where the data came from, or how it has been modified since collection.
-It's a good idea to treat your data as "read-only".
-Any processing and analysis of the data should store results or intermediate data elsewhere. `ProjectTemplate` sets this up for you:
+It is therefore a good idea to treat your data as "read-only".

- * The `data/` directory is where you should put your read-only data.

 #### Data Cleaning

 In many cases your data will be "dirty": it will need significant preprocessing to get into a format R (or any other programming language) will find useful.
 This task is sometimes called "data munging".
-You should store any scripts for data processing in the `munge` directory.

-`ProjectTemplate` suggests storing the processed data in the `cache` folder, but you may find it useful to create a separate folder for your cleaned gold-standard versions of your datasets.
+I find it useful to store these scripts in a separate folder, and create a second "read-only" data folder to hold the "cleaned" data sets.

 #### Treat generated output as disposable

-Anything generated by your scripts should be treated as disposable: it should all be able to be regenerated from your scripts. `ProjectTemplate` creates a number of folders to separate various types of output:
+Anything generated by your scripts should be treated as disposable: it should all be able to be regenerated from your scripts.

- * `graphs`: for any figures your code produces
- * `reports`: for any tables and generated reports (using RMarkdown for example)
+There are lots of different was to manage this output.
+I find it useful to have an output folder with different sub-directories for each separate analysis.
+This makes it easier later, as many of my analyses are exploratory and don't end up being used in the final project, and some of the analyses get shared between projects.

 #### Separate function definition and application